Thomas Nabbes: Works

-The Unfortunate Mother

-In 1640 The Unfortunate Mother was published "by J.O. for Daniell Frere ... to be sold at the Signe of the Red Bull in Little Britaine", with a dedication to Richard Brathwaite, a stranger to him, whom he apologises for addressing.
-It is said to have been written as a rival to Shirley's ‘Politician,’ but was never acted, owing to the refusal of the actors to undertake the performance.
-Three friends (Edward Benlowes, C. G., and R. W.) prefixed commendatory verses by way of consoling the author for the slight thus cast upon him.

-The play is a bleak tragedy, beginning in the aftermath of the death of the prince and ending in the deaths of most of the characters.
-Its plot includes hidden identities, poison, deceit, Machiavellian social climbing, murder and a duel.
-In the preface Nabbes specifies his intent to move away from the bombast and melodrama of popular drama, towards a subtler, more intellectual kind of theatre.
-Unfortunately, the theatre companies did not share his ambition and he could find nobody to take charge of producing it.

-The play received its historical world premiere on Friday 18 October (2013) at St Giles in the Fields Church, the burial site of the author, directed by Brice Stratford as part of the Owle Schreame theatre company's Cannibal Valour Rep Season of obscure classical productions.

 Burial

 For centuries there was uncertainty about Nabbes' fate and burial.
 In a 1628 poem he expressed hope that one day he would be worthy of entombment at Worcester Cathedral in his native Worcestershire, while an 18th-century theatre historian insisted he was interred at London's Temple Church.
 There were no records for him in either place.
 In the mid-1900s it was finally discovered that Nabbes was buried on 6 April 1641, in his parish churchyard of St. Giles in the Fields.
 His two young children, Bridget and William, joined him there over the next two years.